Equivariant Graph Hierarchy-Based Neural Networks: Discussion

+\textbf{Limitation.} In the current form the number of clusters $K$ is fixed in EGHN as an empirical hyperparameter.
+Future works include extending E-Pool to dynamically adjust $K$ for systems with different scales for enhancing the flexibility of the hierarchical model.

-In this paper, we have proposed a novel framework dubbed Equivariant Graph Hierarchy-based Network (EGHN) to model and represent the dynamics of multi-body systems.
-To reveal the representation hierarchy, EGHN leverages E-Pool to group the low-level nodes into a fixed number of clusters, and these clusters encoding the substructures of the low-level nodes are considered as the nodes in the next layer.
-To accomplish the inverse process, we propose E-UpPool to restore the low-level information from the high-level systems with the aid of the clustering score matrix computing by the corresponding E-Pool layer.
-The fundamental layer of EGN lies in the generalized Equivariant Matrix Message Passing (EMMP) to characterize the topology and dynamics of each input system expressively.
-For the experimental evaluations on M-complex systems, Motion-Capture, and protein MD, our EGHN consistently outperforms other non-hierarchical EGNs as well as non-equivariant GNNs.
+\textbf{Conclusion.} In this paper, we propose Equivariant Graph Hierarchy-based Network (EGHN) to model and represent the dynamics of multi-body systems.
+EGHN leverages E-Pool to group the low-level nodes into clusters, and E-UnPool to restore the low-level information from the high-level systems with the aid of the corresponding E-Pool layer.
+The fundamental layer of EGHN lies in Equivariant Matrix Message Passing (EMMP) to characterize the topology and dynamics expressively.
+Experimental evaluations on M-complex systems, Motion-Capture, and protein MD, show that EGHN consistently outperforms other non-hierarchical EGNs as well as non-equivariant GNNs.